isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 Added an option to sell at the same price as the lowest price on the broker (ignoring the sellers broker fee)

-If someone in  is selling an item for 25g without commission then yours will be set to 25g also , it will appear on the Freeport broker as cheaper than the one for sale in Qeynos, but still show as more expensive to people scanning the Qeynos broker due to higher broker charges.
+If you sell on the Freeport broker and someone in Qeynos  is selling an item for 25g without commission then your same item will be set to 25g also.

+It will appear on the Freeport broker as cheaper than the one for sale in Qeynos, but still show as more expensive to people scanning the Qeynos broker due to higher broker charges.

 version  0.12f
 --------------